DeviousD4n/GPTerm/README.md

 # GPTerm

-GPTerm is a simple Python script that provides a command line interface to interact with ChatGPT.
-You can ask questions or have conversations with ChatGPT directly in the terminal.
+GPTerm is a tiny but fully featured Python script that provides a command line interface to interact with ChatGPT.
+Converse with ChatGPT directly in the terminal.
 It offers chat history, code highlighting and multi-line input in a tiny package.

 ## Suggested installation